maxvGG/pong-game-per-4/readme.md

 this is a pong game that i made in my first in college for a project.

-webpack 6 was used in this project so you may have to download was
+webpack 6 was used in this project so you may have to download that

 1) open terminal in root file location